Madrid–Extremadura high-speed rail line: Extension to Portugal

 The extension to Portugal, the Lisbon–Madrid high-speed rail line, forms part of the Trans-European high-speed rail network, which in turn is one of a number of the European Union's Trans-European transport networks (TEN-T).
 It was defined by the Council Directive 96/48/EC of 23 July 1996.

-In 2012 the project was formally cancelled on the Portuguese side of the project as not being financially viable.
+Although in 2012 the project was formally cancelled on the Portuguese side of the project as not being financially viable, it was brought back in 2020 as the Portuguese government saw new opportunities.

-But in 2020 the project was brought back by the Portuguese government, who saw the opportunity to invest in the Portuguese railways.
-The line is currently planned to open by 2030.
-The current plan is to open the line by sections: firstly Badajoz–Elvas–Évora (and towards the port of Sines), which is currently under construction, and then the line to Lisbon via Poceirão and a new bridge over the Tagus River (as in the original plan).
-This line could possibly also connect with the new Lisbon–Porto high-speed line and Porto-Vigo high-speed line (both still in planning) if the whole project turns out to be a success.

-With a length of 200 km on the Portuguese side, of which 100 km are in service (Intercity trains run at 200 km/h in the upgraded single track), work is underway to close the missing gap between Evora-Badajoz.
+The current plan is to open the line by sections on the "South International Corridor", between the Spanish border and Lisbon via Évora (and with another branch from Évora towards the port of Sines).

+As of March 2023, the line between Badajoz and Lisbon was planned to be opened in 2024, with a journey time between Lisbon and Badajoz of 1 hour 50 minutes.

+The line is currently planned to fully open by 2030.

+Badajoz–Elvas

+The border section Badajoz–Elvas is composed of :